jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Paying for an Uber is how easy it is to become a player god.

 With all this in mind, it's time to meet the hero of Techvolution.
-The one who'll defeat Darth Blockbuster, and bring on the era of mass-collaboration for all Main Street extras waiting to be cast for the role of a lifetime; being an Internet Age player god.
+The one who'll defeat Darth Blockbuster, and bring on the era of mass-collaboration.

 ![collaboration](https://techvolution.io/content/images/2020/04/uber-ride-collaboration.jpg)